-Our vocalists learn to embrace their role as interpreters of both music and text.
-Vocal artists develop their technique, musicianship, and musical imagination as well as their dramatic skills and stage presence.
+At CAA, we believe that everyone can sing.
+Whether you’re a trained soloist, a choir member, or a shower rockstar, we welcome you to vocal music.
+Vocal artists develop their technique, musicianship, and musical imagination as well as learn how to use musical tools such as solfege and notated music.
 Each singer receives opportunities to grow as both a soloist and ensemble musician through studying diverse repertoire varying in style, genre, and language.
-Through mastering this music, CAA Vocal Arts majors will cultivate long-term learning strategies that will allow them to continue their growth even after they return home from camp.
+Through mastering this music, CAA Vocal Arts majors will cultivate long-term learning strategies, such as sight-reading and aural skills, that will allow them to continue their growth even after they return home from camp.
+Ability to read music can be helpful, but is NOT required.

 Meet the Mentor